Welcome to 'Meaningful Maps' a project researching children's ideas about their locality through maps.

 • The Sustainable Development Goals: A guide for teachers.
 AVAILABLE HERE.

-June 2019: Alexandra Bass joins the team as a research intern.
+June 2019: Alexandra Bass joined the team as a research intern.
 Find out more about her role here.

 Stephen Scoffham, one of the Meaningful Maps Research team is currently President of the Geographical Association 2018 - 2019.